giak/cv-generator/README.md

 - [JSON Resume](https://jsonresume.org/) for the CV schema standard
 - [Vue.js](https://vuejs.org/) for the excellent framework
 - [Vite](https://vitejs.dev/) for the blazing fast build tool

+## Maintenance

+### Known Issues

+- PDF export may have formatting issues with certain special characters
+- Local storage has a size limitation of 5MB for saved resumes

+### Troubleshooting

+- If the development server fails to start, ensure all dependencies are installed with `pnpm install`
+- For PDF export issues, try using plain text characters instead of special Unicode characters
+- Clear browser cache and local storage if the application behaves unexpectedly

+### Update Procedures

+1. Update dependencies: `pnpm update`
+2. Run tests: `pnpm test`
+3. Check for breaking changes in the [CHANGELOG.md](CHANGELOG.md)
+4. Follow the migration guides in the documentation if available

+### FAQ

+**Q: Can I use npm instead of pnpm?**
+A: While possible, we recommend using pnpm for consistent dependency management and better disk space usage.

+**Q: How do I customize the CV themes?**
+A: Themes can be customized by modifying the files in `packages/ui/src/assets/themes/`.

+**Q: What's the maximum size of a resume?**
+A: The local storage implementation has a 5MB limit.
+For larger resumes, consider using the export feature.